ommehta16/ai-addition/README.md

 - idk it's funny
 - "education"
 - lowk just wanted to do this to figure out who AI is 🤷‍♂️

+(this could probably just be a gist lol)